-Local131 and national132 studies have found that the public's expectation of the police service has not changed significantly over time, with communities wanting police to:-
+Local and national studies have found that the public's expectation of the police service has not changed significantly over time, with communities wanting police to:-

 - Work visibly within communities often seen as a deterrent to crime 133.
 The 2018 HMIC Value for Money Profiles 134 highlight that Nottinghamshire Police has increased spending in the areas of local policing and dealing with the public in over the last year and remains broadly in line with other similar police force areas.
 Around 28% of respondents to the Police and Crime Survey in 2018 felt that the police were providing a visible presence in the areas that they were most needed, compared to 48% that did not. - Provide a timely response, be accessible and there when needed.
-The proportion of grade 1 (76%, 74%) and grade 2 (60%) incidents attended by police within advised timescales135 saw a slight deterioration in 2017/18, following some higher than expected increases in seasonal demand, changes to the police geographical response model and ongoing capacity constraints in deployable resources136.
+The proportion of grade 1 (76%, 74%) and grade 2 (60%) incidents attended by police within advised timescales saw a slight deterioration in 2017/18, following some higher than expected increases in seasonal demand, changes to the police geographical response model and ongoing capacity constraints in deployable resources.
 This steady deterioration continued into 2018/19.
 Around 56% of respondents to the Police and Crime Survey in 2017 felt that the police respond appropriately to calls for assistance compared to 15% that did not. - Tackle local issues that have the greatest impact on quality of life, particularly anti-social behavior.
 Around 42% of respondents to the Nottinghamshire Police and Crime Survey in 2018 felt that the police are dealing with the crime and ASB issues that matter most to them, compared to 21% that did not. - Prevent offending and reduce re-offending Around 40% of respondents to the Police and Crime Survey in 2018 felt that the police were effective in working to prevent offending, compared to 23% that did not. - Act and treat people fairly and be approachable and respectful.
 Around 73% of respondents to the Police and Crime Survey in 2017 felt that the police treat people fairly and with respect, compared to 6% that did not. - ★ Public demand on Nottinghamshire Police remains higher than the all force and most similar force average in Nottinghamshire, although the difference has been diminishing since 2014/15.
 With around 182,600 calls to the 999 service in 2017/18, Nottinghamshire received around 7% (or 13,500) more calls per head of population than the average police force (excluding Metropolitan Police).
 The overall number of calls made to Nottinghamshire police increased by a further 2% in 2017/18, largely driven by a 3% increase in calls to the 101 non-emergency number.
 The number of incidents resulting in a notifiable crime, however, rose by 15%, partly due to ongoing

-131 Police and Crime Plan Priorities and Precept - Consultation Report, December 2015, Nottinghamshire OPCC
+&lt;sup>131 Police and Crime Plan Priorities and Precept - Consultation Report, December 2015, Nottinghamshire OPCC

-^{132 &#}x27;Engaging Communities in Fighting Crime' report, Louise Casey, 2008
+$^{\rm 132}$ 'Engaging Communities in Fighting Crime' report, Louise Casey, 2008

-133 Nottinghamshire OPCC Focus Groups 2015.
-Note, in circumstances where visible policing was not sustainable, participants supported increased use of CCTV
+&lt;sup>133 Nottinghamshire OPCC Focus Groups 2015.
+Note, in circumstances where visible policing was not sustainable, participants supported increased use of CCTV improvements in crime recording standards.

-134 HMICFRS Value for Money Dashboard, HMICFRS, October 2018

-Attendance aim: Grade 1 urban within 15 minutes and rural within 20 minutes, Grade 2 within 60 minutes improvements in crime recording standards.
 Call and incident levels began to fall, however, during the summer of 2018.

+&lt;sup>134 HMICFRS Value for Money Dashboard, HMICFRS, October 2018

-$^{^{136}}$ The number of incidents recorded during the year increased by 2%, while the number of incidents converted into crimes increased by 18% reflecting ongoing improvements in crime recording practices
+Attendance aim: Grade 1 urban within 15 minutes and rural within 20 minutes, Grade 2 within 60 minutes The number of incidents recorded during the year increased by 2%, while the number of incidents converted into crimes increased by 18% reflecting ongoing improvements in crime recording practices